 Program Information and Admission Requirements

-The Education Specialist Degree is accredited by the National Association of School Psychology (NASP) and the International School Psychology Association (ISPA).
-The program is also accredited by Nebraska State Department of Education and the National Council for Accreditation of Teacher Education (NCATE).
+The School Psychology Education Specialist Degree is accredited by the National Association of School Psychology (NASP) and the International School Psychology Association (ISPA).
+The program is Nebraska State Department of Education approved and the Council for the Accreditation of Educator Preparation (CAEP; formerly NCATE) affiliated.

 The following program meets the academic requirements for the Nationally Certified School Psychologist regulated by the National Association of School Psychologists and school psychologist endorsement requirements by the Nebraska Department of Education (NDE).

 Those planning to be full-time students in the School Psychology should obtain full admission to their chosen program of study the semester prior to their enrollment by completing the following steps:

 - Complete the UNK Department of Graduate Studies online application.
 All materials listed below are uploaded with the online application:

 - $45 non-refundable application fee